mewza/mclt/README.md

-humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingbag and creepster who exploited trust for medical establishment and science as a way to execute innocent lives on a planetary scale, for which he should carry many life sentences, I believe.
+humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingbag and creepster who exploited trust for medical establishment and science as a way to execute innocent lives on a planetary scale, for which he carries a charge of many life sentences, I believe, and is not on good terms with GOD, who he will face one day, not too far away.